UCBerkeleySETI/blimpy/README.md

 pip install -e .[full]
 ```

 You will need `numpy`, `h5py`, `astropy`, `scipy`, and `matplotlib` as dependencies.
 A `pip install` should pull in numpy, h5py, and astropy, but you may still need to install scipy and matplotlib separately.
-To interact with files compressed with [bitshuffle](https://github.com/kiyo-masui/bitshuffle), you'll need the `bitshuffle` package too.
+To interact with compressed files, you'll need the `hdf5plugin` package too.

 Note that h5py generally needs to be installed in this way: